aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/delete-spreadsheet-blank-columns/_index.md

 ## Why Use This API?

 - **Developer‑Friendly** – SDKs are available for C#, Java, Python, PHP, Ruby, Node.js, Go, and more, reducing development effort.
 - **Cost‑Effective** – Pay‑per‑use pricing eliminates upfront infrastructure costs.
 - **Zero Maintenance** – No servers to manage; the service is continuously updated by Aspose.

 ## How to Use the Delete Spreadsheet Blank Columns API with SDKs

 ### API Specification

-<a href="https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Transform/RemoveSpreadsheetBlankColumns" target="_blank" rel="noopener noreferrer">Delete Spreadsheet Blank Columns API Specification</a> provides the full OpenAPI definition and examples.
+The [Delete Spreadsheet Blank Columns API Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Transform/RemoveSpreadsheetBlankColumns) provides the full OpenAPI definition and examples.

 ### Using Aspose.Cells Cloud SDKs

 The SDK abstracts low‑level HTTP details, allowing you to delete blank columns with just a few lines of code.
-See the official GitHub repository for a complete list of supported languages: <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a>.
+See the official GitHub repository for a complete list of supported languages: <https://github.com/aspose-cells-cloud>.

 The following code examples demonstrate how to call the API with various SDKs: